What are Black Pearl peppers?

 Few plants can claim as much beauty as the Black Pearl pepper plant.
 It’s like something out of a children’s fantasy, ethereal and unexpected.
 It looks like it should be part of the other-worldly scenery of Snow White or Alice in Wonderland.
 It’s so beautiful that All America Selections (AAS) awarded it for its beauty in 2006.

 The leaves range from a deep purple to an onyx black in hue, and the plant blooms beautiful purple flowers.
-The peppers themselves are tiny, closer to chiltepin or pequin peppers in size than a typical long pepper.
+The peppers are tiny, closer to chiltepin or pequin peppers in size than typical long peppers.
 Unripened Black Pearls take on a similar onyx black color, and as they age they turn shades to a sultry crimson red.
 There’s no other way to say it – this is a stunning plant.
 No wonder it’s such a favorite for ornamental landscaping.

 Can you eat Black Pearl peppers?

-Don’t let the term “ornamental” fool you in this case, these are edible hot peppers, just like any jalapeño or cayenne.
+Don’t let the term “ornamental” fool you in this case; these are edible hot peppers, just like any jalapeño or cayenne.
 It’s just that they’re so stunning that many people grow them to enjoy with their eyes and not with their mouths.
 We happen to think it should be both.

-Where can you find Black Pearl pepper?
+Where can you buy Black Pearl peppers?